The Best Coat for Iceland in Winter (and Summer!)

 If you are travelling to Iceland outside of the summer or winter months, it is best to pack for all types of weather.
 If you are avoiding the colder months of late October/November and March/April, then you should be fine bringing the jackets listed under the summer section, but make sure to pack some additional warm layers and thermal wear.

-While a proper coat or jacket for Iceland is one of the most essential items for your trip, you also need to make sure you pack other pertinent gear as well.
+While a proper coat or jacket is one of the most essential items for your trip to Iceland, you also need to make sure you pack other pertinent gear as well.

 For instance, making sure you have the proper hiking boots (or hiking shoes) for Iceland is a must and also, especially if you’re travelling in winter, packing a good pair of gloves is essential as well.
 More information about everything you need to bring can be found in our essential Iceland packing list.